cornelcroi/context-lens/README.md

 ## What You Can Add

-CodeLens works with any text-based content:
+Context Lens works with any text-based content:

 - **📄 Single files**: `./README.md`, `/path/to/document.txt`
 - **📁 Local folders**: `./docs/`, `/path/to/project/`